 Mix it up with a whole lot of powdered sugar…

-until you get a mixture that looks like this.
-Thicker than icing, almost like a thick, sticky cookie dough.
+until you get a mixture that’s a little thicker than icing.
+Almost like a thick, sticky cookie dough.

 Add even more sugar and get to rollin’.